 Joint partnerships between the two industries can expand to offering students a chance to work within and learn about the pharmaceutical industry.
 Even those with a minimal interest from the outset could become the next generation of managers.
 Imagine if one’s education is paid for or subsidised and an entry-level role leads to a global and fascinating career.
 It’s fair to argue that this would possibly reduce turnover as people are unlikely to leave a company when so much has been invested in them from the beginning.

 Whatever the industry decides to do, 2020 is only five years away.
-And with an eager new generation of workers wanting to invest in a career that will make a difference to not only their generation and the ones to follow, the pharmaceutical industry must increase its engagement and tell them how a career in this sector can fulfil that exact ambition.Posted almost 4 years ago
+And with an eager new generation of workers wanting to invest in a career that will make a difference to not only their generation and the ones to follow, the pharmaceutical industry must increase its engagement and tell them how a career in this sector can fulfil that exact ambition.Posted about 4 years ago